CtrlK

 Trigger Term Quality

-Excellent coverage of natural trigger terms users would say: 'databricks upgrade', 'DBR upgrade', 'databricks migration', 'unity catalog migration', 'hive to unity' - these are realistic phrases users would naturally use.
+Excellent coverage of natural trigger terms including 'databricks upgrade', 'DBR upgrade', 'databricks migration', 'unity catalog migration', 'hive to unity', plus mentions of 'deprecated APIs' and 'DBR versions' — these are terms users would naturally use.

 3 / 3